 Statutory assessments restarted in 21/22 across all areas.
-Within the Early Learning Goals in EYFS, disadvantaged children make good progress in all areas with 57-86% of this group meeting the ELG in most areas, apart from writing and maths which impacted the GLD.
-The PSC results of disadvantaged children was in line or slightly above their peers in Y1 and Y2, however this is still below the national expectation and an area to further enhance.
-The KS1 SATs results for disadvantaged children were in line with their peers for writing and maths, but lower for reading.
-In KS2 SATs, disadvantaged children performed in line with their peers for writing and greater depth in reading, but lower in reading at the expected standard and maths for both the expected standard and greater depth.
-These results illustrate the varied impact of COVID, and the continued development and support needed.
+Within the Early Learning Goals in EYFS, disadvantaged children make good progress in all areas with 42-75% of this group meeting the ELG in most areas, which is lower than the previous year.
+The GLD of disadvantaged children was lower than peers at 33% which was mainly impacted from the writing ELG.
+The PSC results of disadvantaged children was in line or slightly above their peers in Y1 and Y2 and is now in line with National.
+The KS1 SATs results for disadvantaged children were stronger this year and above non-disadvantaged in reading and maths and in line in writing, and in line with National averages.
+In KS2 SATs, disadvantaged children performed in line with their peers in writing and maths, and slightly below in reading.
+However, these results are still below the National average.
+These results illustrate the varied impact of the disruption to learning and the continued development and support needed.